tyo8/brain_representations/README.md

 Source Code
 - 'src_py': python code (this does most of the repo's work)
 - 'src_bash': bash scripts
-- 'src_MATLAB': mostly here to borrow functions from [PALM](https://github.com/andersonwinkler/PALM), which we need to do permutation testing in the CCA analysis on Human Connectome Project data
+- 'src_MATLAB': mostly here to borrow functions from [PALM](https://github.com/andersonwinkler/PALM), which we need to satisfy exchangeability criteria with respect to the family structure in Human Connectome Project (Young Adult) data

 Experiments
 - 'datalists': lists of data files corresponding that help set conditions for specific experiments